 When I decided to live bright last March, I didn’t have a name for it yet.
 I just knew I was done living in a haze that robbed me of my time and energy.
 I came close to suicide because I was so tired of the pain and I wanted to live free.
 I needed to live free.
 I thought of it as living free, but really I wanted to live bright.

-My energy and enthusiasm for live exploded overnight.
+My energy and enthusiasm for life exploded overnight.
 I filled my summer wardrobe with bright shades of yellow, orange, lime green, and red.
 I was like a walking rainbow, LOL.

 Living bright manifested itself in the colours I wore, the words I spoke, and the words I wrote.
 My doctors, family, and friends marvelled that I was like a different person.
 Well, I was.
 I’d made a decision and it showed.